The world’s most valuable mouse

 You’ve heard of Mighty Mouse.
 Now say hello to the world’s newest mouse superhero, Crypto-Mouse!
 After being bitten by a radioactive cryptocurrency investor, Crypto-Mouse can tap directly into the power of the blockchain itself, allowing it to perform incredible, death-defying feats of strength!

 We’re going to stop right there before Crypto-Mouse gains entry into the Marvel cinematic universe.
 Let’s rewind to the beginning, because that’s precisely where this crazy scheme is at.
-In late January, a new decentralized autonomous organization, BitMouseDAO, launched to enormous … -ly little fanfare,.
+In late January, a new decentralized autonomous organization, BitMouseDAO, launched to enormous … -ly little fanfare, according to Vice.
 Two investors as of Jan.
 31. But what they lack in money they make up for in sheer ambition.

 BitMouseDAO’s $100 million dollar idea is to genetically engineer mice to carry bitcoin, the first cryptocurrency and one of the most valuable.
-This isn’t as crazy an idea as it sounds since DNA, potentially even bitcoin information.
+This isn’t as crazy an idea as it sounds since DNA can be modified to store information, potentially even bitcoin information.
 Their plan is to create a private bitcoin wallet, which will be stored in the mouse DNA, and purchase online bitcoin to store in this wallet.

 BitMouseDAO, being a “collection of artists,” plans to partner with a lab to translate its private key into a specific DNA sequence to be encoded into the mice during fertilization; or, if that doesn’t work, inject them with a harmless virus that carries the key.